rafasaur/sharkbot2/docs/FEATURES.md

 - `levelIds`: IDs of level roles, in order from lowest to highest

 ### rules
 Each `go##.js` has a `prep` (what to do/what values to re/set when the user gets to level *n*), a `check` (checking to see if the user can level from n to n+1), an `approve` (for if the checked leveling needs mod approval), and a `denied` (what happens if the leveling is denied by a mod).
 When a member is or is eligible for leveling, Sharkbot will post in the specified channel `levelLogChId`.
-Level IDs go in `/levels-config.js`, and should be ordered from lowest/least privileged to highest/most privileged.
+Level Ids go in `/levels-config.js`, and should be ordered from lowest/least privileged to highest/most privileged.